ar1st0crat/NWaves/README.md

 # NWaves

-This will be a .NET library for 1d signal processing focused specifically on audio processing.
+NWaves is a .NET library for 1d signal processing focused specifically on audio processing.
-I'm only starting working on it.
-It's not! tested, not! refactored, sometimes simply not! working ))))).

 ## Main features

-Some of them are already available, others are planned:
+Already available:

-- major DSP transforms (FFT, DCT, STFT, CQT, DWT, Mellin, LogPolar, Haar, Hadamard)
+- major DSP transforms (FFT, DCT, STFT)
-- various kinds of digital filters (FIR, IIR, Nonlinear)
+- basic LTI digital filters (FIR, IIR, moving average, pre-emphasis filter)
-- basic operations (convolution, cross-correlation, resampling, spectral subtraction, adaptive filtering)
+- basic operations (convolution, cross-correlation)
-- sound effects (WahWah, Reverb, Vibrato, Chorus, Flanger, PitchShift, etc.)
-- feature extraction (MFCC, PNCC, LPC, LPCC, spectral features, phonological features)
+- feature extraction (MFCC, LPC, LPCC, spectral features)
-- sound synthesis and signal builders (noises, sinusoids, sawtooth, triangular, periodic pulse)
+- sound synthesis and signal builders (sinusoids, sawtooth, triangular)
 - simple audio playback and recording (Windows only)

+Planned:

+- [ ] more transforms (CQT, DWT, Mellin, LogPolar, Haar, Hadamard)
+- [ ] more operations (resampling, spectral subtraction, adaptive filtering)
+- [ ] more feature extraction (PNCC, phonological features)
+- [ ] more sound synthesis and signal builders (noises, periodic pulse, ADSR, etc.)
+- [ ] filter design
+- [ ] sound effects (WahWah, Reverb, Vibrato, Chorus, Flanger, PitchShift, etc.)

 ## Philosophy of NWaves

 NWaves was initially intended for teaching basics of DSP and sound programming.
-The algorithms are mostly non-optimized, however I'm planning to work on optimized versions and add them to the project separately.
+All algorithms are coded in C#.
+Perhaps, in the future I'll work on optimized versions and add them to the project separately.

-In the beginning... there were interfaces and factories here and there, and NWaves was modern-OOP-fashioned library.
+In the beginning... there were interfaces and factories here and there, and NWaves was modern-OOD-fashioned library.
 Now NWaves is more like a bunch of DSP models and methods gathered in static classes, so that you wouldn't get lost in object-oriented labyrinths.
-Although you may suddenly find a little bit of fluent syntax (e.g., SignalBuilders) and some Strategy patterns (e.g. IFeatureExtractor) in the project.
+Although you may suddenly find a little bit of fluent syntax (e.g., SignalBuilders) and some Strategy patterns (e.g. FeatureExtractor) in the project.

 ## Quickstart